MohamedAbdeen21/spotify-wrapped/README.md

 Then each hour, a Lambda function triggers and asks the API for the recent plays of each registerd user in the `tokens` table and writes the response to a DynamoDB table called `history`.

-Each week, a second Lambda function queries the `history` table for all recent plays for each user during the previous week, analyzes the plays and writes to a SQS queue which triggers a third Lambda function.
+Each week, a second Lambda function (written in Go) queries the `history` table for all recent plays for each user during the previous week, analyzes the plays and writes to a SQS queue which triggers a third Lambda function.

 The third Lambda parses the messages from SQS and sends a formatted HTML/CSS email to each user with their listening summaries.

+The second lambda was written in Go for concurrent execution of the queries, since the code will hang while waiting for athena to return the results.
+The Go code can runs the queries (which also runs concurrently) for all users concurrently.
+This means that the Go code is exponentially faster than the Python code.
+(3x faster for the current user count).

 The tables, functions, and queue are created beforehand through the AWS console.